-To redefine and strengthen the role of the RAAC, a new membership structure and Terms of Reference has been put into place to ensure that it continues to provide thorough independent advice to the NSW Government on impacts of drought, and the NSW Government’s $300 million NSW Drought Strategy.
+To redefine and strengthen the role of the RAAC, a new membership structure and Terms of Reference was put into place in 2016 to ensure that the committee continues to provide thorough independent advice to the NSW Government on impacts of drought, and the NSW Government’s NSW Drought Strategy.

 The RAAC was established by the Minister for Primary Industries as an industry reference point for the NSW Government.
 It will provide a balance of views from farmers and non-government organisations on climate related issues affecting regional NSW.

 The committee’s functions are to: